Sync folder(s) with Syncthing

-If the remote computer is located on the same network and Syncthing is running you will see the device ID inline in the text (not shown in the above screenshot).
-Otherwise enter the device ID in the field.
-How to find the device ID?
-Go to the “Actions” menu in the WebGUI and click “Show ID”.
+If the remote computer is located on the same network and Syncthing is running, you will see the device ID inline in the text (not shown in the above screenshot).
+Otherwise, enter the device ID in the field.
+How do I find the device ID?
+Go to the “Actions” menu in the WebGUI and click “Show ID.”

 Click “Add Device” and the computer will be shown in the Remote Devices section.
 Now both computers are connected and we are ready to setup folder(s) to sync.

 A Default Folder is predefined in Folders section (see first screenshot) .
 I usually delete it and create a new folder.